fede-r1c0/dotfiles/README.md

 ### Essential packages

 - [zsh](https://github.com/zsh-users/zsh): A shell designed for interactive use.
+- [git](https://github.com/git/git): A fast, scalable, distributed revision control system.
 - [curl](https://curl.se/): A command-line tool for transferring data with URLs.
-- [wget](https://www.gnu.org/software/wget/): A free utility for non
+- [wget](https://www.gnu.org/software/wget/): A free utility for non-interactive download of files from the web.
-- [git](https://github.com/git/git): A fast, scalable, distributed revision control system.
-- [gnupg](https://gnupg.org/): A tool for secure communication and data protection.

-### Ohmyzsh + powerlevel10k theme
+### Oh My Zsh + Powerlevel10k

 - [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh): An community-driven framework for managing zsh configuration
 - [powerlevel10k](https://github.com/romkatv/powerlevel10k): A powerful theme for zsh and oh-my-zsh.
 - [fontconfig](https://github.com/centricular/fontconfig): A library for font customization and configuration.
 - [MesloLGS NF Fonts](https://github.com/romkatv/powerlevel10k#fonts): A patched font for powerlevel10k theme.

+### Additional tools

-For a comprehensive list of recommended packages, tools, and detailed setup instructions for shell prerequisites for multiple OS, including macOS, Arch Linux, and Raspberry Pi OS, read the [zsh/README.md](zsh/README.md) file in this repository.
+Enhance the terminal experience, checking out the [zsh/README.md](zsh/README.md) file, which contains a full list of recommended packages, tools, and detailed instructions for improving your terminal setup.

 ## Usage

+[GNU Stow](https://www.gnu.org/software/stow/) is a symlink farm manager that helps organize and manage configuration files (dotfiles) by creating symbolic links from a central repository to their target locations in your home directory.
+Instead of copying files around or manually creating symlinks, Stow automates this process by treating each subdirectory as a "package" and mirroring its structure in the target directory (typically your home folder).

 ### Install GNU Stow

-Stow is a symlink farm manager that can make the system believe our dotfiles are placed in the same home directory.

-Install GNU Stow using your package manager.

 ```bash
 # macOS